thecravenone/CFB-Game-Thread_Indexer/README.md

 2. Create a MySQL database as described in `dump.sql`
 3. Update the DB to reflect the current week: `UPDATE config SET value = 'WEEK_NUMBER' WHERE setting = 'week';`
 3. Configure your database access info in `database_connection.php` (there's a sample at `database_connection-SAMPLE.php`)
+4. Configure Reddit/database access in `handler.py` (Yes, I know this should not be hardcoded to the file)
-4. Configure the following crons.
+5. Configure the following crons.
 Don't forget to `>>` to a log file if you want logs!

 ```
 # At 0400, increment what week of football it is